rcompos/kubespray-and-pray/README.md

     `$ vi ~/kubespray-and-pray/files/topology.json`

-2. Inventory File
+   Define Kubespray inventory.
 Edit `gluster` section in Kubespray inventory file.
 Specify all members to be part of the GlusterFS distributed filesystem.

     ```
     [gluster]